corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 The first step when creating a transaction proposal is to instantiate a `TransactionBuilder`.

-If the transaction has input states or a time-window, we need to instantiate the builder with a reference to the notary that will notarise the inputs and verify the time-window:
+If the transaction has input states or a time-window, you need to instantiate the builder with a reference to the notary that will notarize the inputs and verify the time-window:

 {{< tabs name="tabs-12" >}}
 {{% tab name="kotlin" %}}